Istanbul is not only preferred because of its unique location but also for many other qualities as well.

 Istanbul has many different areas that are special and impressive in their own ways.

-That’s why it can be challenging to decide which area is the most suitable for you can be challenging.
+That’s why it can be challenging to decide which area is the most suitable for you.

 Luckily, you can arrange your options with a little bit of guidance.
 Below, you can see the personalized recommendations I’ve arranged for different types of travelers.